 Laertes, Player, Marcellus, Captain, Hamlet in Act III

-Luke McClure (Waiter in Betrayal/Cassio & Emilia in Othello) U.K. credits include Grey Days, by Colin Goodwin (Edinburgh Fringe Festival); Dinner on the Fourteenth Floor, by Evan Placey (Hampstead Theatre, London).
-L.A. credits include Yellow, by Del Shores, The Boomerang Effect by Matt Leavitt, Enron, by Lucy Prebble (West coast premiere), Henry IV, Part 1 (Little Fish Theatre), Pericles (Porters of Hellsgate).
+Luke is thrilled to be back on stage with The 6th Act and this incredible cast.
+U.K. credits include Grey Days by Colin Goodwin (Edinburgh Fringe Festival); Dinner on the Fourteenth Floor by Evan Placey (Hampstead Theatre, London).
+L.A. credits include The 6th Act’s inaugural production, An Evening of Betrayal; Yellow, by Del Shores; The Boomerang Effect by Matthew Leavitt (World Premiere), Enron by Lucy Prebble (West coast premiere); Henry IV, Part 1 (Little Fish Theatre); Pericles (Porters of Hellsgate).
 Film/TV credits include: Nip/Tuck, Castle, All Together Now, Southern Baptist Sissies, Sleep With Me, This is My Year and more.
 Luke received his BA in Drama and Film from the University of Kent and his MA at the Central School of Speech and Drama, London.
 He is the co-founder of Obviam Entertainment and has written and produced several short films.
-For more info visit www.lukemcclure.com, www.obviamentertainment.com.
-Twitter :@LukeMcClure06.
+For more info visit lukemcclure.com, obviamentertainment.com.
+Twitter :@LukeMcClure06

 Polonius, Osric, Doctor, Gravedigger, Hamlet in Act I